The Charleston Rose Obelisk

 Charleston, South Carolina and the birth of Noisette Roses

 Charleston has a long tradition of rose-breeding.
 It was there that the first Noisette rose was born in 1802, when landowner and rose lover John Champney successfully crossed the Old Blush China Rose with the musk rose (rosa moschata).
 Champney called the new hybrid after his neighbour Philippe Noisette, a Frenchman and owner of one of Charleston’s rose nurseries.
 The Noisette Climbing Rose is vigorous and healthy.
 Smooth and almost thornless, the long, slender shoots carry clusters of delicately coloured blooms that hang romantically downwards.
 To help them flourish, they need a sturdy support.

-Spiral support for climbing roses in two different versions
+Spiral Rose Obelisk for climbing roses in two different versions

 Like many repeat-blooming climbing roses, most of which originated in the 19th century, Noisette roses and tea roses tend become quite large.
 They lend height and depth to a garden and add different perspectives.
 Since these climbing roses bloom on new shoots, it is important to prune them in springtime.
 The shoots should be trained to grow as horizontally as possible, which will speed the growth of even more flower-bearing shoots.
 To allow the shoots to grow in different directions, you can bend them gently.
 The various support options include walls and fences or pergolas and arches.
 And of course, you can also choose our tall and imposing Charleston Rose Obelisk as a sturdy and reliable support.
 The Charleston Rose Obelisk is available in two different versions, each with a different diameter and height.
 Both models must be anchored in concrete.
 We will be happy to offer our advice as you choose the best option for roses and or other plants in your garden.